365 Best Sights in Vietnam

 District 3

-This is a grueling museum focused on the horrors of the Vietnam War, known as the American War in Vietnam, with indoor exhibitions featuring graphic photographs of dismembered bodies and dead children and infants.
+This is a grueling museum focused on the horrors of the Vietnam War (known in Vietnam as the American War), with indoor exhibitions featuring graphic photographs of dismembered bodies and dead children and infants.
 Outside the machines of war (fighter planes, tanks, howitzers, bombs) are displayed and there's a re-creation of the infamous tiger cages of Con Dao prison island.
 If you go, take Kleenex and a stoic demeanor.
 Expect to see the war from a different perspective than you might see in the United States.

 Whale Temple

 Like many seaside villages in Vietnam, Vung Tau has a temple dedicated to Ca Ong, Mr. Whale, the guardian angel of the seas.
-This humble place of worship, with its small collection of whalebones, is an interesting place to visit, although there is no information in English to explain the beliefs and rituals of the temple.
+This humble place of worship, highlighted by the bones of an 18-meter-long whale, is an interesting place to visit, although there is no information in English to explain the beliefs and rituals of the temple.

 White Palace